strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==

+= 1.9.4.5 =
+* BUG FIX: Added 'error' to the list of default order statuses.
+* BUG FIX/ENHANCEMENT: Using the pmpro_getOrderStatuses() function in adminpages/orders.php instead of redundant code there.

 = 1.9.4.4 =
 * BUG FIX: Updated the filters to extend membership levels to use the new pmpro_getSpecificMembershipLevelForUser() function to avoid bugs when MMPU is enabled.
 * BUG FIX: Fixed cases where certain email templates were resulting in the body of the email being duplicated.